Hepburn and Sons LLC selected for NSRP 2019 Insulated Bus Pipe project.

 Integration of Scanning & Laser Peening Technology in Shipyards (2018-440)

 The primary goal of this project is to research, develop, and certify laser peen

 forming capabilities with the purpose of applying them to shipbuilding materials to form compound curvatures

 in parts without adding heat and mitigate cracking due to sensitization.
-You can find details
+More information can be found